Design System

 Objective

-• To streamline the design-to-development process
+• To streamline design-to-development handoff

 Process: From component assessment to Implementation